popolo-project/popolo-spec/specs/person.md

     >To provide a long form biography.

+1. the means of contacting the person

+    >1 Main Street
+    Anytown, USA
+    555-555-5555
+    john@example.com

 1. external links

     >A representative's Twitter account, Wikipedia page, or another source of information.